 Supervisors will be responsible for monitoring the progress of personnel under their command to ensure compliance with this policy.
-Supervisors will be provided a DTB compliance report every month by the Correctional Lieutenant in charge of Jail Operations.
+Supervisors will be provided a DTB compliance report every month by the Correctional Lieutenant with Lexipol Administrator privileges.
 The report will show which employees are in compliance with the completion of DTBs.
 Employees shall complete DTBs by the end of each month.
 Failure to complete DTBs may result in discipline.